Adenocarcinoma of the cervix

 What does it mean if adenocarcinoma of the cervix is described as well differentiated, moderately differentiated, or poorly differentiated?

-Pathologists divide adenocarcinoma of the cervix into three levels or grades based on how much of the tumour is making glands similar to those normally found in the cervix.
-The three levels are called well differentiated, moderately differentiated, and poorly differentiated.
-The differentiation of the tumour is important because less differentiated tumours (for example, those that are poorly differentiated) tend to grow faster and are more likely to spread to other parts of the body.
+Pathologists divide adenocarcinoma of the cervix into three grades based on how much of the tumour is making glands similar to those normally found in the cervix.
+The three grades are called well differentiated, moderately differentiated, and poorly differentiated.
+The differentiation of the tumour is important because less differentiated tumours (for example, those that are poorly differentiated) tend to grow faster and are more likely to metastasize (spread) to other parts of the body such as lymph nodes.

 How do pathologists determine the tumour size for adenocarcinoma of the cervix and why is it important?